dromero1/University-Dynamics-ABMS/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments